-- Does the PMSC have a system for monitoring pirate activity to support Owners/Masters in route planning? - Does the PMSC have a firearms license in its home jurisdiction? - Does it have an export license? - Does the PMSC have a license to transport firearms in its home jurisdiction? - Does it have the measures in place to do so legally? - Is the PMSC aware of any specific flag State requirements affecting the carriage or type of weapons? - Has the PMSC obtained any coastal State permissions that may apply? - Will the PMSC hire weapons from other companies? - If so, do their licenses permit the leasing of weapons to a third party? - In international law, what constitutes legal self-defense? - What weapons are appropriate to self-defense? - Will the PCASP be using fixed weapons? - What caliber will the weapons be? - If the PCASP may only use sporting weapons, what ammunition will be used? - Will the PCASP be using AK 47-family weapons? - Is the firearms and ammunition inventory considered sufficient? - Will the security team wear a uniform? - What if the Master is uncomfortable with the uniform provided? - What does the PMSC do with weapons at the end of a transit if port State import permission has not been obtained? - What procedures does the PMSC have for weapons that have been used in an incident?
+- Does the PMSC have a system for monitoring pirate activity to support Owners/Masters in route planning? - Does the PMSC have a firearms license in its home jurisdiction? - Does it have an export license? - Does the PMSC have a license to transport firearms in its home jurisdiction? - Does it have the measures in place to do so legally? - Is the PMSC aware of any specific flag State requirements affecting the carriage or type of weapons? - Has the PMSC obtained any coastal State permissions that may apply? - Will the PMSC hire weapons from other companies? - If so, do their licenses permit the leasing of weapons to a third party? - In international law, what constitutes legal self-defense? - What weapons are appropriate to self-defense? - Will the PCASP be using fixed weapons? - What caliber will the weapons be? - If the PCASP may only use sporting weapons, what ammunition will be used? - Will the PCASP be using AK 47-family weapons? - Will the security team wear a uniform? - What if the Master is uncomfortable with the uniform provided? - What does the PMSC do with weapons at the end of a transit if port State import permission has not been obtained? - What procedures does the PMSC have for weapons that have been used in an incident? - Where does criminal liability for a PMSC Security Personnel's actions lie?